Bill Graham (promoter): Fillmore Auditorium (December 10, 1965 – July 4, 1968)

-Although Graham acknowledged Sullivan's part he historically has never revealed how he got the lease to the Fillmore Auditorium and how and when he trademarked the Fillmore brand, which by all historical accounts belonged to Sullivan.
-In a handbill from Graham's first show at the Fillmore Auditorium, "The Mime Troupe is holding another appeal party Friday night, December 10th, at the Fillmore Auditorium", Bill Graham gives a general impression of the Fillmore neighborhood:

-The Fillmore Auditorium was located on Fillmore and Geary, which was like 125th Street and Lenox Avenue in Harlem....
-In there, Charles Sullivan, a black businessman, had booked a lot of the best R&B acts....
-Charles had put on James Brown and Duke Ellington.
-At the Fillmore, Bobby Bland and the Temptations....
-I met Charles Sullivan by appointment the second time I saw the ballroom....
-We needed a dance permit but I didn't have one.
-Of course, he had one because he operated the place.
-So he allowed us to use his permit and didn't charge me for it.

-Mime Troupe leader R. G. Davis states that, "Graham... got very excited about the success of the Fillmore Auditorium Show.
+Mime Troupe leader R. G. Davis said, "Graham... got very excited about the success of the Fillmore Auditorium Show.
 He got a contract with the black guy who owned the Fillmore.
 He nails it.
 Closed."
-On pages 150–156 of his autobiography, Graham outlined his battles with City Hall in getting a dance hall permit.
+Graham faced battles with City Hall in getting a dance hall permit.
 By schmoozing with merchants and having criminologists and sociologists from U.C.
 Berkeley and U.C.
 Santa Cruz giving merit to the shows Graham managed to obtain a second permit hearing, but was again denied.
 He reported that Sullivan came to him sometime in March or April and announced he had to pull his dance hall permit.
 The morning of the next day, when Graham was returning to move out of his office in the Fillmore Auditorium, Sullivan met him on the steps.
 Graham claimed Sullivan poured out his life story, concluding with a pledge of support to Graham to beat City Hall.
 Graham added, "He was the guy, Charles.
 He was it.
 I don't know if I could have ever found another place.
 Why would I have even tried?
 That was the place."